You’ve seen all the euphoria from people who passed the bar exam.

 You could power through bar prep by hating your life, but that’s less sustainable than having momentum on your side.

-For my repeat attempt at the bar exam, it was about intentionally taking small steps to be prepared.
+My repeat attempt at the bar exam was about trying different things and intentionally taking small steps to be prepared.
+I needed to figure out this bar thing.
 To do that, I needed to enjoy the process.

 Granted, bar prep is pretty much the dryest activity in the world… How did I enjoy the process of bar prep?

-I tried different things to see what worked for me.
-I don’t have advice.
-I just share my autobiography and pass along what’s working for others too.
+✅ I tried different things to see what worked for me.

 Bar exam preparation is about learning, not education.
 Retention, not mere exposure.
 Understanding, not just memorizing.